The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Ahmedabad

-Deewanji ni Haveli tucked in the old city neighborhood, about 5 minutes walk to the Old Stock Market Ahmedabad.
+Deewanji ni Haveli is tucked in the old city neighborhood, about 5 5-minute walk to the Old Stock Market in Ahmedabad.
 Heritage House in Ahmedabad is in the same neighborhood, about 10 10-minute walk to the old Stock Market.

-French Haveli offers rooms from several havelis in the old city Ahmedabad that offers a unique experience with its decor.
+French Haveli offers rooms from several havelis in the old city of Ahmedabad that offer a unique experience with their decor.

 Day 1 Vadodara